adeep/bitwarden_reddit/backups.md

 Recovery code: 1234567890abc
 ```

+### `attachments.txt`
-_attachments.txt_ -- File attachments in Bitwarden barely work.
+File attachments in Bitwarden barely work.
 Sorry, there; I said it.
 You have to hunt down
 each file attachment, one at a time and directly download it to put into your backup.
 But then...which vault
 entry did this file attachment come from?

-(Pro tip: typing in the string `>attachments:*` in the search dialog of a desktop instance of Bitwarden or a
+_Pro tip: typing in the string `>attachments:*` in the search dialog of a desktop instance of Bitwarden or a
-browser extension will list all the entries that have attachments. )
+browser extension will list all the entries that have attachments._

 You will need to make a dictionary that maps each file attachment to which vault entry it belongs to.
 This file
 will look something like,